brandonmarshal/lsx-demo-theme/logs/week54/logs-week54-day2.md

 -   2.0 hrs - LS-4214: Finished CodeRabbit review, shifted to human-only review per management decision, brought all 3 PRs' documentation fully up to date, rebased and resolved all merge conflicts across them, and merged the full stack to `develop`, completing the pr-agent consolidation with Stories 2–4 left for a follow-up.
 -   1.15 hrs - LS-4179: Fixed a repeat flattened-pattern bug on the Create page, renamed the Discover-only patterns for reuse, and scaffolded all 6 phase pages with live pattern references on the test site.
 -   2.50 hrs - Fixed the Journey Phases nav's block-validation errors and refined the Delivery Numbers section to match the prototype, then built 5 new shared, reusable section patterns from Figma — all designed to work unchanged across every phase page once their content and colours are swapped in.
+-   1.20 hrs - Fixed a real light-mode accessibility contrast bug caused by 6 patterns using the wrong dark-only colour token, and is now investigating why the fix isn't showing on the test site.

 ---